-Details of the school uniform can be found in the Student Planner and on the school website.
+Details of the school uniform can be found on the school website.

 Appendix F

 St John Payne Catholic School Use of Reasonable Force to Control or Restrain Students

 The policy adheres to Guidance on the use of Physical Intervention, including other physical contact in all Education Establishments in Essex Local Authority published in May 2011 (available from the school office).